axolotl-ai-cloud/axolotl/README.md

 Please use WSL or Docker!

-#### Launching on public clouds (GCP, AWS, Azure, OCI, and more)
+#### Launching on public clouds via SkyPilot
-To launch on GPU instances (both on-demand and spot instances) on 7+ clouds, you can use [SkyPilot](https://skypilot.readthedocs.io/en/latest/index.html):
+To launch on GPU instances (both on-demand and spot instances) on 7+ clouds (GCP, AWS, Azure, OCI, and more), you can use [SkyPilot](https://skypilot.readthedocs.io/en/latest/index.html):
 ```bash
 pip install "skypilot-nightly[gcp,aws,azure,oci,lambda,kubernetes,ibm,scp]"  # choose your clouds
 sky check